The most powerful toxin. The most dangerous and deadly poisons in the world. Deadly poisons in nature

 • use laxatives or cleansing enemas;

-• introduce antidotes if possible;
+• administer antidotes whenever possible;

 • provide fresh air, peace;

-• quickly deliver to a medical facility.
+• quickly transported to a medical facility.

 Video: quick poisons for humans